Retention basin definition

 Retention basin means a type of storage practice, that has no positive outlet, used to retain storm water run-off for an indefinite amount of time.
 Run-off from this type of basin is removed only by infiltration through a porous bottom or by evaporation.

-Retention basin means a stormwater management facility that, similar to a detention basin, temporarily impounds runoff and discharges its outflow through an outlet to a downstream channel.
+Retention basin means a stormwater management facility which, similar to a detention basin, temporarily impounds runoff and discharges its outflow through an outlet to a downstream channel.
 A retention basin is a permanent impoundment.

 Examples of Retention basin in a sentence